benformosa/fm/doc/fm-user-guide.md

 [Restart](#restarting-fleet-manager) the application after making any changes to the configuration file.

 #### Using your own SSL certificate
-To use your own SSL certificate, edit the configuration file `/etc/fm.sh` and update the following lines with the path to your SSL certificate.
+To use your own SSL certificate, edit the configuration file `/etc/fm.sh` and update the following lines with the paths to your SSL certificate and private key.
 ```bash
 SSL_CERT=/etc/ssl/certs/self-signed.pem
 SSL_KEY=/etc/ssl/private/self-signed.key